 Whether addressing a single employee’s complaint, defending against a sprawling class action, overseeing a sensitive investigation, or providing prompt, practical compliance advice, Barbara Hoey is an indispensable advisor, ally, and advocate for employers facing the toughest employment challenges.

-A member of Kelley Drye’s Executive Committee, Barbara is frequently called upon to protect her clients’ interests in high-profile, high-stakes employment litigation where financial, reputational, and precedential concerns hang in the balance.
+Barbara is frequently called upon to protect her clients’ interests in high-profile, high-stakes employment litigation where financial, reputational, and precedential concerns hang in the balance.
 She is known as a pragmatic yet tough employment litigator and savvy negotiator who can obtain optimal outcomes in the courtroom, at the negotiating table, or before a matter proceeds to litigation.

 Barbara also understands that the best resolution to employment disputes is to prevent them from arising in the first place.
 She collaborates closely with her clients to develop compliance strategies designed to minimize the likelihood of litigation while best positioning them for a successful result should a claim ensue.